HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/flash-develop.html.md

 Flash Develop is

 ###Strengths
-- Most likely the most popular and widley used Haxe IDE
+- Most likely the most popular and widely used Haxe IDE
 - Stable and reliable
 - Project system
 - Autocompletion